lawnjelly/Misc/ReleaseNotes/36_beta5_release_notes.md

 ## Highlights

-Although beta 1, beta 2, beta 3 and beta 4 contained many 2D features, beta 5 adds a number of 3D features to balance things out and improve performance:
+Although beta 1, beta 2, beta 3 and beta 4 contained many 2D features, beta 5 adds a number of 3D features so there is something for everyone:

 ### Tighter Shadow Culling
 https://github.com/godotengine/godot/pull/84745